PCLAeroParams/TChem-atm/docs/index.md

 ```

 # **Installation**

-The [installation](installation.md) guide demonstrates how to obtain, build, and install TChem-atm along with its third-party libraries.
+The [installation](installation.md) guide demonstrates how to obtain, build, and install TChem-atm along with the requisite third-party libraries.

 # **Theoretical Background**

-The TChem-atm approach is briefly described in the [Methodoly section](methodology.md).
+TChem-atm's approach is briefly described in the [Methodology section](methodology.md).

-# **Input file**
+# **Input File**

-A description of input files is presented in the [Input file section](input.md).
+A description of the configuration file is presented in the [Input File section](input.md).

 # **Examples**

 A list of examples can be found [here](examples.md).

 # **Acknowledgements**

-TChem-atm has been developed using the following funding sources:
+TChem-atm development has been supported by the following funding sources:

 * Sandia Laboratory Directed Research and Development (LDRD) projects "Bridging aerosol representations across scales with physics-constrained statistical learning" and "Benchmarking TChem for Potential Incorporation into E3SM as a Replacement Chemical Kinetics Solver."